microsoft/vscode-go/README.md

 * `debug` to compile the contents of the program folder and launch under the debugger. [default]
 * `test` to debug tests in the program folder.
 * `exec` to run a pre-built binary instead of building the current code in the program folder.
+* `remote` to attach to a remote headless Delve server.
+You must manually run Delve on the remote machine, and provide the additional `remotePath`, `host` and `port` debug configuration options pointing at the remote machine.

 ## Building and Debugging the Extension